 How long should we allow to get from the Chelsea Gate to the Café?

 Groups who are going to the Café before their tour should allow 15 minutes to get from one side of site to the other.
-If you are in the Café from 12:00 and have a 13:30 tour, please start making your way to the Chelsea Gate at 13:15.
+If you are in the Café and have a 13:30 tour, please start making your way to the Chelsea Gate at 13:15.

 Which Gate should we go to when we arrive?

 All Coaches and Minibuses should arrive to the Chelsea Gate.
 If you are arriving by public transport, the tour meeting point is also the Chelsea Gate.